 12.30 pm.
 An unexpected tutee.
 But I had a cancellation, and could accommodate.
 I talked to them about their seascapes while looking out at the sea and the sun-bleached breakers from the studio window.
 There can be few art schools in Britain where this scenario is possible.
 Truly wonderful!:

 1.00 pm.
 No more rubbish lunches.
 A café, close by, does a small, cheap, and tasty lasagne and salad.
 This is the New Me!
 1.30 pm.
 Admin catch up.

 2.00 pm.
 I conducted several further one-to-one tutorials before returning to the School around 4.00 pm to respond to mail, adjust itineraries, post notifications, and take time to wander around the School to see what my colleagues were teaching.
 (I should do this more often.)

 7.30 pm.
 I prepared a PowerPoint for a workshop on stretching canvas.
-What began as a straightforward proposition turned into an intriguing journey through the history of the material and the bewildering variety of ways to botch or otherwise over-egg the procedure.
-9.40 Practice session 2.
+What began as a straightforward proposition turned into an intriguing journey through the history of the material, and the bewildering variety of ways to botch or otherwise over-egg the procedure.
+9.40 Practise session 2.